OpenDSA/OpenDSA/RST/source/Development/DesignAltList.rst

 Some languages like Java and C++ have mechanisms that allow a specific class to have access to non-public members of another class.
 Oher languages like Processing have no such concept.

-In that case it might be necessary to make the internal data of the ``ListIndex`` public so that the ``List`` implementation can operate on it, but the expectation is that outsiders would not need to use this.
+One general solution is to make the interface for ``ListIndex`` public, but make the implementation a private inner class of the List implementation.
+This approach is used in the following implmentation for the Array-based list.

+.. codeinclude:: ListAlt/AList.pde